• Skip to primary navigation

 • Active dry yeast - For best results, double-check the active yeast brand you use is gluten free.
 Red Star Platinum is NOT gluten free!

-If you love bread and rolls with your meals, you will also want to try my easy gluten Free Biscuits recipe.
+If you love bread and rolls with your meals, you will also want to try my easy Gluten Free Biscuits recipe.
 (And yes, you can make them in the oven or your air fryer!)

 How to make gluten free dinner rolls:

-steps one and two photos
+The steps one and two photos.

 Step 2: Let this mixture sit for 5-10 minutes until it is frothy.
 Add the rest of the wet ingredients and mix well.